petropouloumaria/NMAoutlier/README.md

 RSVresult <- NMAoutlier.rsv(p1, small.values = "bad")
 ```

-You can see the Likelihood Ratio Test (LRT) with RSV NMA model for each
+You can see the Likelihood Ratio Test (LRT) with RSV NMA model
-study

 ``` r
 RSVresult$LRT
 ```

-Or you can see the over-dispersion parameter of RSV NMA model for each
+Or you can see the over-dispersion parameter of RSV NMA model
-study

 ``` r
 RSVresult$over_disp